A recipe learned over time

 In that time, we’ve learned loads about what works and what doesn’t.
 We’ve learned it from first-hand experience: from trying things and seeing what actually happens.
 We’ve learned from successes and from failures; from big ideas that flopped spectacularly and from things we tried that instantly took off…

-Our thinking has also been inspired and informed by the practice of others working in a ‘co-created’ way (like our fellow members of the Co-Creating Change Network) – and there’s quite a lot of overlap with things like Marcus Faustini’s ‘dangerous notes for co-creation’.
+Our thinking has also been inspired and informed by the practice of others working in a ‘co-created’ way – and there’s quite a lot of overlap with things like Marcus Faustini’s ‘dangerous notes for co-creation’.

 Based on what we’ve learned so far (and are still learning), we tried to identify some key ingredients in a ‘recipe’ for amazing creative experiences that bring artists and communities together.

 We’ve seen for ourselves that these ingredients can make for powerful, relevant cultural events.
 And we believe this way of working will do more to build the fair, adventurous, inclusive world we want to see (rather than perpetuating the current, not-good-enough status quo).